briceyokoyama/Notspotify/README.md

 }
 ```

-The following code snippet shows how items returned by the search component are handled by the ```SearchContainer``` componenet.
-The componenet filters items in the Redux store based on the users query:
+The following code snippet shows how items returned by the search component are handled by the ```SearchContainer``` component.
+The component filters items in the Redux store based on the users query:

 ```javascript
 //SearchContainer.js